Harmful foods for dogs

 - Vomit

-- restlessness
+- Unrest

 What to do in an emergency?

-FAQ: What can dogs not eat?
+FAQ: What can't dogs eat?

-What can dogs eat safely?
+What can dogs eat without any worries?

-- Apple without seeds
+- apple without seeds

 - pineapple